Lumi-supercomputer/lumi-userguide/docs/software/installing/python.md

 **Which installation method should I use then?**

 The best way to get access to a Python installation on LUMI depends on the use case.
-Below we provide an overview of recommended ways to get access to Python installations on LUMI.
+Below, we provide an overview of recommended ways to get access to Python installations on LUMI.

 !!! warning "The default Python is the OS Python"
     When you log into LUMI, running `python3` without loading a module or using a container will result in using the operating system Python installation.
-    This is quite an old Python installation (version 3.6) without any Scientific Python packages - which is likely not what you want.
+    This is quite an old Python installation (version 3.6) without any Scientific Python packages, which is likely not what you want.

 ## Generally recommended installation methods